w3s7y/revels-learning/README.md

 Unit tests are written in pytest which making unit testing the project trivial.
 Simply enter the root directory of the project and execute ```pytest -r p``` the ```-r p``` isn't even required, just gives info on each test executed.
+*DO NOT RUN THE UNIT TESTS AGAINST A PRODUCTION DATABASE*

 ## Database schema
 In order to easily understand the data structures involved, I include the